- Bachelor of Arts in Anthropology

 Program Degree Requirements

 Alternatives are available to some core and major requirements.
-Please see the Director of Undergraduate Studies for specific guidelines.
+Please see a degree program adviser for specific guidelines.

 In addition to the Program Degree Requirements, students must fulfill the College of Arts and Sciences Degree Requirements (see section 3030) and the University Degree Requirements (see section 1400).